Los Angeles Almanac Logo

 -- When Los Angeles Last Faced a Pandemic.

+A new flu season began in October.
 Weeks are Sunday through following Saturday.
-A new flu season begins in October.
 Numbers represent positive tests at specified Los Angeles County influenza surveillance labs.

 Influenza, Flu, Cases, Los Angeles County